Ruth Asawa: Early life and education

-Ruth Aiko Asawa was born in 1926 in Norwalk, California, and was one of seven children.
-Her parents, immigrants from Japan, operated a truck farm until the Japanese American internment during World War II.
-Except for Ruth's father, the family was interned at an assembly center hastily set up at the Santa Anita racetrack for much of 1942, after which they were sent to Rohwer War Relocation Center in Arkansas.
-Ruth's father, Umakichi Asawa, was arrested by FBI agents in February 1942 and interned at a detention camp in New Mexico.
-For six months following, the Asawa family did not know if he was alive or dead.
-Asawa did not see her father for six years.
-Ruth's younger sister, Nancy (Kimiko), was visiting family in Japan when her family was interned.
-She was unable to return, as the U.S. prevented entry even of American citizens from Japan.
-Nancy was forced to stay in Japan for the duration of the war.
+Ruth Aiko Asawa was born in 1926 in Norwalk, California.
+The fourth of seven children, her parents, immigrants from Japan, operated a truck farm that produced walnuts and dairies until the Japanese American internment during World War II.
+Besides Asawa's father, the family was interned at an assembly center at the Santa Anita racetrack for much of 1942.
+After 1942, they were sent to the Rohwer War Relocation Center in Arkansas.
 Asawa said about the internment:I hold no hostilities for what happened; I blame no one.
 Sometimes good comes through adversity.
 I would not be who I am today had it not been for the internment, and I like who I am.

 Asawa became interested in art at an early age.
-As a child, she was encouraged by her third grade teacher to create her own artwork.
-As a result, Asawa received first prize in a school arts competition in 1939, for her artwork about what makes someone American.
+As a child, her third grade teacher encouraged her to create her own artwork.
+At the internment camp, her family was also detained alongside a group of artists from the Walt Disney studios, who led classes for children in the camp.